 As a member of the WKU community, students agree to:

-1. Abide by all state laws and university policies governing the use of alcoholic beverages and drugs
+- Abide by all state laws and university policies governing the use of alcoholic beverages and drugs;

 Any student found in violation of the Alcohol Policy three times in any one year period maybe suspended from the University for a minimum of one semester.

-4. Contumacy/Refusal to Comply.
-Actions involving insubordination, refusal to comply with directions, requests, or orders of a University official, failure to comply with outcomes imposed if found in violation of the Code of Student Conduct.
+3. Contumacy/Refusal to Comply: Actions involving insubordination, refusal to comply with reasonable directions of a University official, or failure to comply with sanctions imposed if found in violation of the Student Code of Conduct.

-6. Disrupting the Academic Process or Student Conduct Process.
-Interference or disruptive activity or behavior that impedes, impairs or obstructs teaching, research, administration, or disciplinary procedures, or other University missions, processes, functions, or other authorized activities including its public service function of other authorized activities on University premises or which inhibits full exercise of rights by others.
+6. Disrupting the Academic Process or Student Conduct Process: Interference or disruptive activity or behavior that impedes, impairs, or obstructs teaching, research, administration, disciplinary procedures, or other University processes, functions, or other authorized activities including its public service function or other authorized activities on University premises or which inhibits full exercise of rights by others.

-7. Drones/Unmanned Aircraft System.
-Operation of an Unmanned Aircraft System (UAS), including Model Aircraft (e.g. hobby or recreational use), is strictly prohibited over Western Kentucky University (WKU) property without prior written approval from the WKU UAS Usage Review committee.
+7. Drones/Unmanned Aircraft System: Operation of any Unmanned Aircraft System (UAS), including model aircraft (e.g., hobby or recreational use), is strictly prohibited over Western Kentucky University property without prior written approval from WKU.
+University Policy # 8.1050: WKU Unmanned Aircraft System Policy.

 8. Drugs.
 Use, possession, production, manufacture, sale, possession with intent to sell, trafficking or distribution of narcotics, dangerous drugs or controlled substances, as defined in KRS Chapter 218A.
 Specific violations related to this code include, but are not limited to marijuana, drug paraphernalia, anabolic steroids, dispensing prescription or prescription drug not prescribed to the student; driving while impaired by any drug, whether it be legal or illegal; and drug related activities used to induce an altered state are strictly prohibited.
 The manufacture or distribution or attempted manufacture or distribution of narcotics, dangerous drugs, or controlled substances on or off University property is prohibited.

-9. Firearms/Weapons.
-Possession, concealed or otherwise, use or storage of firearms, explosives, dangerous chemicals or other dangerous weapons is strictly prohibited on any property owned, leased, operated, or controlled by Western Kentucky University, including University housing.
+9. Firearms/Weapons: Possession, concealed or otherwise, use or storage of firearms, explosives, dangerous chemicals, or other dangerous weapons is strictly prohibited on any property owned, leased, operated, or controlled by Western Kentucky University, including student housing.
+See University Policy # 0.2021: Deadly Weapons/ Destructive Devices.

-- The owner of a private vehicle is prohibited from possession or storing a weapon in the vehicle while it is operated or parked on University property, including University parking areas, either on campus or at any off-campus facility owned, leased, or operated by the University, subject to the exceptions noted at the following hyperlink:
+The owner of a private vehicle is prohibited from possession or storing a weapon while it is operated or parked on University property, including University parking areas, either on campus or at any off-campus facility owned, leased, or operated by the University, subject to the exceptions noted in University Policy # 0.2021: Deadly Weapons/ Destructive Devices.

 11. Fraud.
 Knowingly passing a worthless check, money order, or fraudulent use of credit cards including attempts to obtain any item of value under false pretenses or falsification of official university documents is prohibited.